Matt Duffy Player Props: Royals vs. Phillies

-The Kansas City Royals, including Matt Duffy (.259 slugging percentage in past 10 games, including zero home run), battle starting pitcher Cristopher Sanchez and the Philadelphia Phillies at Citizens Bank Park, Saturday at 6:05 PM ET.
+Matt Duffy -- with a slugging percentage of .286 in his past 10 games (including zero homers) -- will be in action for the Kansas City Royals against the Philadelphia Phillies, with Taijuan Walker on the hill, on August 6 at 1:35 PM ET.

-In his most recent game he had a hitless showing (0-for-1) against the Mets.
+In his last game he had a one-hit showing (1-for-3) against the Phillies.

 Matt Duffy Game Info & Props vs. the Phillies